-Main Creek has consistently had phosphorus concentrations above State DWQ water quality recommendations.
-Factors that have contributed to this poor water quality include spring snowmelt and storm water causing streambank erosion and irrigation return flows.
-The Tri-Valley report suggests that septic tank failure might also be contributing to this problem.
+Main Creek consistently had phosphorus concentrations above State DWQ water quality recommendations.
+Factors that contributed to this poor water quality included spring snowmelt and storm water causing stream-bank erosion and irrigation return flows.
+The Tri-Valley report suggested that septic tank failure might also be contributing to this problem.
 However, this has not been confirmed.
-PRWC should continue efforts to help landowners implement best management practices and support other efforts of erosion control in this area.
+PRWC contributed to a multiple year project to restore the stream bank and will continue efforts to help landowners implement best management practices and support other efforts of erosion control in this area.